waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Counter Interaction**: Face the counter, not the NPC.
 - **Fly Map (Goldenrod)**: From New Bark Town, 4 Ups and 6 Lefts.
 Menu is "sticky"; use discrete presses or `fly_to_v1`.
 - **PC Storage**: SHUCKIE (Lv15), ROCKY (Lv6), EGG (Lv5), XFDW (Lv16), FRITTATA (Lv5).

+# Reflection & Lessons Learned
+- **Turn 8725**: 50-turn reflection.
+Sweep of 1F and 2F complete.
+3F has multiple trainers.
+Goal is to reach 5F.
+No deferred tasks identified.
+Map and tools are up to date.
+Foundational assumption: Progress is achieved by defeating Rockets floor-by-floor to reach the Director.